-What’s not to love about a Christmas party the encourages you to come cozy, get toasty, and celebrate the season in a very low-key (and potentially lowbrow) way?
+What’s not to love about a Christmas party that encourages you to come cozy, get toasty, and celebrate the season in a very low-key (and potentially lowbrow) way?
 Nothing, if you ask around the Paperless Post office.
-With varying levels of debauchery, an ugly sweater party is fair game for your team’s holiday happy hour, Christmas Eve with the family, or an all-night house party.
-Ahead, we’ll dive into our best ugly Christmas sweater party ideas, including the newest invitations, tried-and-true decorations, the down-low on DIY ugly sweaters, and the best holiday party games.
+An ugly sweater party is fair game for your team’s holiday happy hour, Christmas Eve with the family, or an all-night house party with varying debauchery levels.
+Ahead, we’ll dive into our best party ideas, including the newest ugly sweater party invitations, tried-and-true decorations, the down-low on DIY ugly sweaters, and the best holiday party games.

 With our classic card invitations, you can invite a co-host, set maximum capacity in advance, and reply to individual guests at any time.
 Our holiday Flyers are modern templates you can customize in seconds by adjusting the colors and style or adding text effects, GIFs, or a photo.
 They’re free to send via SMS, WhatsApp, your email, or send through Paperless Post.
 And your first 50 emails are free.
 Both invitations allow you to track RSVPs and follow up with guests.

-The good, the bad, and the ugly: creative ideas for ugly Christmas sweater parties
+The good, the bad, and the ugly: creative ideas for your Christmas sweater party

-If you’re looking for a theme to lean into beyond ugly sweaters, we suggest going full-on ‘70s basement.
+If you’re looking for a theme to lean into beyond ugly sweaters, we suggest going full-on ’70s basement.
 Think embarrassing family holiday photos and Elton John on the playlist.
+You could go the ugly photo booth route, but we like to keep it simple.
 Pass around disposable cameras or an Instax and take group photos next to the fireplace (or the crackling logs station on Netflix).
 Or go in a Danish direction with a hygge vibe complete with tea lights, smorrebrod, ginger cookies, and plenty of aquavit.
-For more on this theme, and a few more party themes from abroad read up here.

 Most Original Sweater